cbouy/mols2grid/README.md

 * `coordGen=True`: use the coordGen library instead of the RDKit one to depict the molecules in 2D
 * `size=(160, 120)`: size of each image
 * `use_coords=True`: use the coordinates of the input molecules if available
-* `remove_Hs=True`: remove hydrogen atoms from the drawings
-* and all the arguments available in RDKit's [MolDrawOptions](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.rdMolDraw2D.html#rdkit.Chem.Draw.rdMolDraw2D.MolDrawOptions), like `addStereoAnnotation=True`
+* `MolDrawOptions=None`: RDKit's [MolDrawOptions](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.rdMolDraw2D.html#rdkit.Chem.Draw.rdMolDraw2D.MolDrawOptions) class.
+Useful for making highly customized drawings.
+You can also leave this to `None`, and directly use the attributes of this class as parameters like `addStereoAnnotation=True`

 #### Parameters for the grid